Marco Baroni: Coaching career

 On 19 December 2018, Baroni was appointed the head coach of Frosinone.
 After Frosinone was relegated from the 2018–19 Serie A season, Baroni's contract was terminated by mutual consent on 2 June 2019.

 On 8 October 2019, he was appointed head coach of Serie B club Cremonese.
 In January 2020, he was however sacked due to poor results.

 On 15 December 2020, he was appointed head coach of newly promoted Serie B club Reggina.
 After guiding Reggina to safety, he left the Calabrians to accept an offer from Serie B promotion hopefuls Lecce for the 2021–22 season.
 Lecce was promoted to Serie A at the end of the season, and the contract with Baroni was renewed for the 2022–23 season.
 After the season, Baroni wanted a longer extension to his contract and could not agree with the club.
 As a result, he left the Salentini and was appointed as manager of Hellas Verona on 1 July 2023.

 On 11 June 2024, Baroni was announced as the new head coach of Lazio, joining the club on a two-year contract.
 Due to the club's strong showing in the first few months of his tenure, Corriere dello Sport reported that President Claudio Lotito had prepared a new contract for him in December 2024, aiming to push back the deadline until 2027, with an option to 2028.
 However, Lazio subsequently failed to qualify for any European competition for the following season, and Baroni left the club on 2 June 2025.

 Baroni was appointed as manager of Torino on 5 June 2025, replacing Paolo Vanoli.
+Due to poor results, on 23 February 2026, Baroni was sacked.

+On 19 June 2026, Baroni was appointed again as the new head coach of Serie B club Hellas Verona, signing a two year contract.